 Strengthening Our Community

-HACC offers classes in schools and community organizations to increase access to high-quality education.
+- Offers classes in high schools and community organizations to increase access to high-quality education.

 Supporting Our Students

-Nearly 60 percent of HACC students receive financial aid, not including Federal Work Study or alternative loans.
+Nearly 48.2% of HACC students receive financial aid, not including Federal Work Study or alternative loans.